junayednoman/junayednoman/README.md

 ![Tux, the Linux mascot](https://i.postimg.cc/j2jbpksz/Gradient-Banner-3.jpg)

 # About Me
-🤗 Greetings!
-I'm Junayed Noman, a Front-end developer with proven skills in crafting seamless user experiences.
-Working for 1+ years in the web sector(with HTML, CSS, and Bootstrap).
-Recently, I had the opportunity to master the MERN stack.
-Driven to build responsive and dynamic web interfaces with MERN stack technologies.

-Applied expertise in HTML, CSS, and Bootstrap to deliver front-end solutions during a one-year freelance for diverse clients internationally.
-Collaborated closely with clients to understand and fulfill their unique design requirements.
+At the end of 2021, I began my journey with HTML and CSS, expanding into Bootstrap, PHP, and MySQL.
+I freelanced with these skills until June 2023.
+During the freelance period, I have worked with raw HTML and CSS.
+Then I started learning JavaScript-based front-end and basic back-end development in July 2023.

+Afterward, I collaborated on some contractual projects.
+In particular, I got an opportunity to develop a ‘data collection system’ for around 200 primary schools that won first place in a divisional competition of the primary education department.
+That significantly enhanced my skills.
+These two projects were a blessing for me.
+I have learned such knowledge that I couldn’t learn without working on a real-world project.

+Currently, I am learning new technologies to become a proficient MERN stack developer.

 ### 💪Key strengths:

 ➡️ **Solid foundation**: `HTML`, `CSS`, `Javascript`

-➡️ **Responsive design**: I build websites that look great on any device
+➡️ **Strong design sense**: As a front-end developer, I have a strong design sense

-➡️ **Collaboration ninja**: I can work seamlessly with designers & back-end devs
+➡️ **Team Player**: I can work seamlessly with designers & back-end devs

 ➡️ **Clean code warrior**: My code is efficient, readable, and accessible